-The Black-Capped Capuchin (Sapajus apella) is an arboreal (tree) primate, that is also called the Tufted Capuchin.
+The Black-Capped Capuchin (Sapajus apella) is an arboreal (tree) primate in the Cebidae family.
+It is also called the Tufted Capuchin.
 It is from the rainforests of South America.
 It was previously classified as Cebus apella, but it was changed in 2011.

 It can grow to 57 centimetres (22 inches).

 It is omnivorous, feeding on everything from fruit to small animals.
-They are diurnal, so they feed during the day.
+It is diurnal, feeding during the day.
+Its main predators are large birds of prey, such as eagles and vultures.

 The Black-Capped Capuchin is a social monkey, forming groups of 8-15 individuals.
 However, some prefer to be solitary.

-Females are pregnant for 180 days, before giving birth on one baby.
+The female is pregnant for 180 days, before giving birth to one baby.

 Photographer: Martina Nicolls